Tech Goes Home collaborates with community partners to advance digital equity

 We offer programs for adults, as well as family-based intergenerational programs.
 TGH’s family-based programs engage youth and their caregivers together to learn digital skills as a team.
-Each family or individual who participates in our programs completes 15 hours of live, interactive digital skills training, earning a Chromebook or iPad, and, if needed, 12 months of internet services.
+Each family or individual who participates in our programs completes 15 hours of interactive, culturally-responsive digital skills training, earning a Chromebook or iPad, and, if needed, 12 months of internet services.
 Click below to learn more about our programs and see upcoming courses.

 About Tech Goes Home

 Founded in 2000, Tech Goes Home (TGH) empowers communities to access and use digital tools to overcome barriers and advance lives.
 Our programs focus on serving people and communities who face systemic barriers to technology adoption.

 In the past five years alone, 21,000 learners have graduated from TGH programs, and we have distributed more than 15,000 new computers in communities across Massachusetts.